TempleEight/temple-docs/TempleEight/docs/guide/getting-started.md

 /example-service/
 ```

-This directory contains the Go code for each microservice.
+This directory contains the Go code for the `ExampleService` we defined earlier.
 A full description of this can be seen in the [Golang Reference](golang)

 ```
 /example-service-db/
 ```

-This directory contains the SQL init scripts for the databases on the service.
+This directory contains the SQL init scripts for the database backing the `ExampleService`.
 These scripts manage the database schema and define which fields are stored.

 ```
 /api/